CDRH/orchid/docs/README.md

 gem 'orchid', path: '/absolute/path/to/orchid'
 ```

-Otherwise, grab a version from the CDRH's github.
+Otherwise, grab a version from the CDRH's GitHub.
 The `tag:` is optional but recommended, so that your site's functionality does not break unexpectedly when updating

 ```ruby
 gem 'orchid', git: 'https://github.com/CDRH/orchid'